Grow your own. Live sustainably. Build a wholesome future.

 Figure out exactly how much soil you need for a raised garden bed - in cubic feet, cubic yards, and common bag sizes.
 No guesswork, no extra trip to the garden centre.

-Maine Garden Hod to carry your bounty.
+This isn't just a basket — it's the tool that changed how I harvest.
+One ingenious wire bottom, and suddenly rinsing root vegetables at the hose feels like it was always supposed to work this way..
 I bought this Maine Garden Hod a while ago and now I can't imagine harvesting without it.
-The wire bottom is genius - I rinse my carrots and potatoes right at the garden hose, and the dirt falls straight through without soaking the vegetables.
-It's built from solid oak and food-safe coated wire, so it handles muddy root crops and delicate tomatoes equally well.
-At 16 quarts, it holds a serious harvest without getting awkward to carry, and the 5-pound weight means my kids can help with collection too.
-What surprised me is how much I use it off-season - it's currently holding seed packets in my potting shed.
-New England clam diggers have relied on these for generations, and I understand why.
-It's one of those tools that earns its spot by the back door and actually gets better with age.
+The wire bottom is genius — I rinse carrots and potatoes right at the garden hose, dirt falling through without soaking the vegetables.
+Built from solid oak and food-safe coated wire, it handles muddy root crops and delicate tomatoes equally well.
+At 16 quarts and just 5 pounds, it holds a serious harvest without getting awkward, and my kids can help carry it too.
+What surprised me is how much I use it off-season — it's currently holding seed packets in my potting shed.
+It's one of those tools that earns its spot by the back door and genuinely gets better with age.

 Hori Hori Garden Knife: The ultimate multi-purpose garden tool!.
 I was skeptical about needing another garden tool until I used a Hori Hori.
 Now it lives in my back pocket all season.
 The double-edged blade handles everything - sharp side for roots, serrated edge for twine and bags, depth markings for transplanting.
 The full-tang wood handle has held up through two years of heavy use without wobbling.
 What sold me is how it replaced four tools I used to carry around.
 I've dug with it, harvested potatoes, cut asparagus, and opened stuck compost bins.
 The sheath clips to my belt so it's always there.
 If you're tired of switching between trowel, knife, and dibber all day, this will change how you work.